 BioLite says its first headlamp gives users a unique experience thanks to its superlight, comfortable design.
 We put it to the test and found it a capable camp companion.

 BioLite is known for clever design.
 The brand launched on camp cookstoves that create electricity to charge devices, and it later expanded into clever camp lighting solutions.
 It recently launched its first wearable product, a headlamp simply called “HeadLamp.”
 We’ve been testing these out since fall and have come to like many aspects of this capable, very comfortable little light.

 First of all, the price is great.
-The HeadLamp costs $50 at REI.
+The HeadLamp costs $50.
 At that price, you get a rechargeable battery and powerful LED that kicks out up to 330 lumens.
 That’s no light cannon, but it’s definitely enough light for most activities up to trail-running speed.
 And around campsites, the broad throw is really nice.

 The battery, while not huge, is sufficient for most weeklong trips without recharging.
 It will burn for 3.5 hours at full power brightness or up to 40 hours on low.
 For most camp use, lower power is plenty and results in infrequent charging.

 The HeadLamp has four functions: a white spotlight, red and white floodlights, and a strobe light.
 For those who really love red lights, it’s one of the better reds we’ve used.
 It has quite a bit of power in red but is also dimmable down to a weak beam.
 It’s very versatile and lets you walk trails at night without ruining your night vision.

 The strobe feature?
 Well, like most strobes on headlamps, it’s annoying, and you’ll scroll past it 99.9 percent of the time.
 We suppose it could come in handy in an emergency but have never used a strobe in this way out of our entire staff of a dozen people.